GSejas/Design-Compiler-Project-Starter/README.md

 Each subdirectory's function is stated below:

--db : Here will be outputted the resulting gate level netlist (*.v) and the *.sdf file (this one holds the delays for each cell, inside the synthetyzed design).
+- db : Here will be outputted the resulting gate level netlist (*.v) and the *.sdf file (this one holds the delays for each cell, inside the synthetyzed design).
 Both files will be generated during RTL synthesis.

 - libs: Hold the standart cell library, as well as its graphical representation (*.sdb).